Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 9.  ### Question9
-Choose four desirable characteristics of a unit test.
+Choose four desirable characteristics of a Unit Test.

 - [ ] Includes exercising the persistence layer.
 - [x] Makes assertions about only one logical concept.